What is Confluence? The complete guide for beginners

 Page notifications:

-Users can opt to “watch” a page, which will send them a notification when new pages changes are published.
+Users can opt to “watch” a page, which will send them a notification when new page changes are published.
 This makes it easier for team members to keep up-to-date with the latest company and project information.

 Templates: